-I was born and grew up in Rhodesia, now Zimbabwe, in Africa.
+Terrie was born and grew up in Rhodesia, now Zimbabwe, in Africa.
 Rhodesia was considered the breadbasket of Africa until independence around 1981.
 But that is a discussion for another place and time.

 The country of Zimbabwe boasts the Victoria Falls, one of the 7 natural wonders of the world.
 A visit to this spectacular waterfall will stay in a persons memory for a long time.

-I married young, and have three great children.
-They are all adult now, and two of them, my two sons, have learning difficulties with Autism.
-The everyday ups and downs of looking after them have, I hope, made me a stronger person, "If nothing else, life with two boys with problems has certainly opened my eyes to how privileged "normal" people are."
-My daughter followed in her paternal Grandmothers footsteps and became a nurse.
+Terrie married young, and has three great children, a daughter and two sons.
+They are all adult now.
+Her sons, have learning difficulties with Autism.
+Terrie says of the stresses of life with the boys, "The everyday ups and downs of looking after them have, I hope, have made me a stronger person, If nothing else, life with two boys with problems has certainly opened my eyes to how privileged "normal" people are."
+Terrie's daughter followed in her paternal Grandmothers footsteps and became a nurse.

-Although I have some authors I prefer to others, I don't have any clear favorites - you know - the ones that stand out from the rest.
-I have enjoyed the Harry Potter books, had an interest in Roald Dahl, and got absorbed in the Beverly Lewis books about the life of an Amish girl.
+Although Terrie prefers some authors over others, she doesn't have any clear favorites - you know - the ones that stand out from the rest.
+She has enjoyed the Harry Potter books, had an interest in Roald Dahl, and got absorbed in the Beverly Lewis books about the life of an Amish girl.
 The latter is probably more adult reading.
-One book that stands out for me is "The Little Prince".
-I read this book many years ago, and it still has its place.
-One day I will read it again.
+The only book that is a stand out book is "The Little Prince".
+Terrie says of the book, "I read this book many years ago, and it still has its place.
+One day I will read it again."

-I am hoping to go on to bigger and better things soon.
+Terrie is hoping to go on to bigger and better things soon.